What Does Christmas in Vietnam Look Like?

 Many plastic Noel pine trees are sold in Vietnam.

-At big companies or supermarkets, they can make Christmas trees with other materials.
+Big companies or supermarkets can make Christmas trees with other materials.
 For example, Vinpearl supermarket often prepares a tall Christmas tree with an iron frame, then arranges blue glass beer bottles or plastic pine leaves, attracting many young people to take pictures.

-The decorations on the pine tree are also quite similar to those of European countries, including spheres, tinsel, fake paper or foam snowflakes, gift boxes, fake candies, and colored lights.
+The items to decorate the pine tree are similar to those of European countries, including spheres, tinsel, fake paper or foam snowflakes, gift boxes, fake candies, and colored lights.

-No matter how decorated or with what materials, everyone looks forward to the warmth and cheerful colors to welcome the warm Christmas season that is coming.
+No matter how decorated or with what materials, everyone looks forward to the warm and cheerful colors to welcome the peaceful Christmas season coming to life.

-Therefore, not only Christmas trees, but Catholics in Vietnam also decorate their houses with lanterns and build small resurrection caves to add new colors and vitality to their homes.
+Besides beautiful Christmas trees, Catholics in Vietnam decorate their houses with lanterns and build small resurrection caves to add new colors and vitality to their homes.

 Santa Claus in Vietnam

-Oh, it would be remiss not to mention a very important person during the Christmas season, Santa Claus.
-Although Vietnam has quite hot temperatures, many people can wear thick red clothes to transform into Santa Claus.
+Oh!
+It would be remiss not to mention an important person during the Christmas season, Santa Claus.
+Although Vietnam has hot temperatures, many people wear thick red clothes to transform into Santa Claus.

 Santa Claus in Vienam